oujezdsky/bt_chall/README.md

 ### description
-Create postgres, every time row value of specific column is updated send pg_notification.
+Create postgres table, every time row value of specific column is updated send pg_notification.
 Run notification consumer, on every notification alter given row in database (update timestamp field with current date) and query all results in table, write every single result to a file ./output.log

 requirements:
  * Linux os (tested with debian 10)